Nguyễn Trần Duy Nhất

-Nguyễn Trần Duy Nhất (born March 21, 1989) is a Vietnamese professional Muay Thai and Lethwei fighter.
+Nguyễn Trần Duy Nhất (born March 21, 1989) is a Vietnamese martial artist that has competed professionally in mixed martial artist, Muay Thai and Lethwei.
+He previously competed in Muay Thai on ONE Championship and in Lethwei on World Lethwei Championship.

-Duy Nhất is a five-time WMF Muay Thai world champion and four-time SEA Games medalist in Muay Thai; in addition to having won medals at the IFMA World Muaythai Championships, Asian Indoor and Martial Arts Games, Asian Martial Arts Games, Asian Indoor Games, and Asian Beach Games.
+Duy Nhất is a five-time WMF Muay Thai world champion and four-time SEA Games medalist in Muay Thai; in addition to having won medals at the IFMA World Muaythai Championships, Asian Indoor and Martial Arts Games, Asian Martial Arts Games, Asian Indoor Games, Asian Beach Games and World Games.

 Early life

 Nguyễn Trần Duy Nhất was born in Nha Trang in the Khánh Hòa Province of Vietnam.
 He was then raised in Lam Dong in Vietnam's Central Highlands.
 Duy Nhất has one older sister and two younger brothers.

 Being descended from the martial arts master who founded the Vietnamese martial art known as Tấn Gia Quyền, he began practicing martial arts from the age of 3.
 He then began competing in junior tournaments at the age of 14.

 Duy Nhất discovered Muay Thai in 2007 when he left to study in Ho Chi Minh City.
 He first saw the martial art on the film Ong-Bak: Muay Thai Warrior.